 Lisa grew up in a small town in the rolling hills of Western Pennsylvania, where life is more about high school football and hunting season than corporate takeovers and cultural events.
 Being somewhat chunky and insecure, Lisa thrived in the manageable environment of her little hometown, attaining some social status in high school as evidenced by her election to the position of Class Clown in 1984.

-Although Lisa intended to shake the dust of her small town off her shoes and go off to college, she ended up at Miami University in Oxford, OH, an even smaller town.
-Four years later, she discovered that her hard-earned bachelor’s degree in Speech Communications really only qualified her for entry-level sales positions (a plumbing supply company offered her a job selling urinal screens and tank bulbs.)
-So, she did the only reasonable thing: she decided to go to law school.
+Although Lisa intended to shake the dust of her small town off her shoes and go to college, she ended up at Miami University in Oxford, OH, an even smaller town.
+Worse, she discovered that her hard-earned bachelor’s degree really only qualified her for entry-level sales positions (a plumbing supply company offered her a job selling urinal screens and tank bulbs.)
+So, she did the only reasonable thing: she went to law school.

 After earning a coveted spot on the Law Review and graduating cum laude, Lisa was on top of the world, envisioning a future that included promotions and partnerships.
 What she didn’t know was that she would fall in love with a military man, have a bunch of kids, move all over the world, and neglect her legal career to manage their hectic military life.

 One winter, while her husband was deployed to Africa for a year, Lisa began jotting down her observations as a way of coping with the chaos of handling the three kids, the dog, and the household alone.
 Before she knew it, one of her essays got published in The Washington Post, and the rest is pretty much history.